-Things to Know about Core i3 vs i5 vs i7 vs i9
+Things to know about i3 vs i5 vs i7 vs i9

-Suppose you plan to buy a laptop and are confused about the difference between the i3 vs i5 vs i7 vs i9.
-In this post, we will briefly highlight the key features of all the four available processors.
+Suppose you plan to buy a laptop and are confused about the difference between the i3 vs i5 vs i7 vs i9 processors.
+In this post, we will briefly highlight the key features of all four available processors.

 The primary function of the processor is to handle a task like Surfing, Photo Editing, Video Editing, Animation, Live Streaming, Gaming, and Multi-Tasking.